 Dad was a wise man from Lancashire.
-He met and fell in love with Mum before WWII but I didn’t come along until shortly after the end of the war.
-My mother’s mother was a witch from the Isle of Man but I never knew my Gran.
+He met and fell in love with Mum before WWII but I didn’t come along until three years after the end of the war.
+My mother’s mother was a witch from the Isle of Man but, unfortunately, I never knew her.
 Mum passed over into the Summer Lands when I was four years old but I remember her well and sometimes she still comes to me if there is a need.
-We lived on the edges of Dartmoor and for a few years after Mum’s death we remained there, living with aunts and with me learning from Dad and my relations as well as the village elders.
+After Mum’s death, Dad and I lived on Dartmoor with me learning the old ways from him and my relations as well as the village elders.

-When I was eight Dad moved us up to settle in an ancient little village on the edge of Exmoor where the church is dedicated to the goddess Urith – the old spelling is Iwerydd.
-Dad fell in love again with the woman who had come as our housekeeper … her father had owned the house we now lived in … and they were soon married.
-Her sister owned the goddess’ sacred well which cured cataract and gave clairvoyance.
-My stepmother and her sister were among the elder folk of the village so I was still much involved in all the old ways, following the deer trods, along with the other young ones of elder folk.
-So I grew up in the old shamanism of Britain.
+When I was eight we moved to settle in an ancient little village on the edge of Exmoor where the church is dedicated to the goddess Urith – the old spelling is Iwerydd.
+Dad fell in love again with the woman who had come as our housekeeper … her father had owned the house we now lived in … and soon they were married.
+My stepmother and her sister, now my Aunt Ida, and our next-door neighbour were among the elder folk of the village.

-Always living with otherworld, I’ve explored all sorts of magical paths and been fortunate to meet and work with some amazing people … like Lila Bek, Caitlin & John Matthews, Emma Restall Orr, C Maxwell Cade, Colin Bloy, Hamish Miller, Tom Graves, Paul Devereux, John Michell and many others during the 1970s and 80s.
+Always living with otherworld, I’ve explored all sorts of magical paths and been fortunate to meet and work with some amazing people … Lila Bek, Caitlin & John Matthews, Emma Restall Orr, C Maxwell Cade, Colin Bloy, Hamish Miller, Tom Graves, Paul Devereux, John Michell, Dr Don Robins, and many others during the 1970s and 80s.